Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Conclusions and Limitations

 Another curious point to our result is that our merger rate is not enhanced by positive clustering, but by \textit{negative} clustering due to the dominant anti-correlation effects imposed upon high mass ratio binaries.
 We argue this is only the case because of our choice of merger rate, which penalizes binaries in overdense clusters and promotes binaries in underdense regions.
-A different choice of merger rate, such as one that accounts for compact three-body interactions~\cite{PhysRevD.101.043015, Raidal_2017, Raidal2025}, may actually benefit more from positive clustering.
+We do not explore it in this work, but a different choice of merger rate, such as one that accounts for compact three-body interactions~\cite{PhysRevD.101.043015, Raidal_2017, Raidal2025}, may actually benefit more from positive clustering.
 In particular, merger rates that scale with $N^{53/37}$ will see a slight enhancement in their merger rate for binary mass ratios $q\sim O(1)$, although in exchange higher mass ratios would have significantly lower merger rates.
 In this case, we expect a result similar to the constraints reported in Ref.~\cite{De_Luca_2021}.
+We must recognize however that existing three-body formulations of the early-time PBH merger rate are only valid for sufficiently narrow mass functions where the perturbing PBH $M_3$ is of similar order of mass compared to the mass of the binary $M_\mathrm{tot}$.
+Formulating a three-body merger rate for broad PBH mass distributions must necessarily and separately account for cases where $M_3 > M_\mathrm{tot}$ or $M_3 < M_\mathrm{tot}$.